iprojas/cool-daffodil/index.md

     section_id: intro
     component: hero_block.html
     content: >-
-      This section can contain a subtitle or tagline.
+      Esta seccion puede ser.
 The recommended length is one to three sentences, but can be changed as you prefer.
     image: images/5.jpg
     actions: